jakevm21/Checkers/README.md

 ## Running

-Clone the repo to a location of your choice then run:
+Clone the repo to a location of your choice, navigate into the repo from a CLI, then run:

 <code>python ./main.py</code>